Monday, June 24, 2013

 Moroccan Rose by Tuvache c1940

-In 1946, Tuvache's perfumes were sold in dram form (1/8 ounce), adjusted inflation calculated prices for 2018 are shown in parenthesis.
+In 1946, Tuvache's perfumes were sold in dram form (1/8 ounce), adjusted calculated inflation prices for 2024 are shown in parenthesis.

 Fragrance Composition: